 Introduction.

-A small group of Olympus visionaries at the Imaging Business introduced the Olympus E1 in 2003 with a new 4/3rds sensor format.
-In the years following, we saw how competitors formed a collective full-frame DSLR community with the promise of having "superior" image quality.
-Oversimplified "size and capture" theories followed while the M43 format was targeted in counter-marketing campaigns.
+A small group of visionaries at the Olympus Imaging Business introduced the E-Volt E-1 in 2003 with a new digital sensor format.
+In the years following, we saw competitors forming a collective full-frame community with the promise of having "perfect" image quality.
+The oversimplified "size and capture" theory followed while targeting the new 4/3 format with ongoing counter-marketing actions.

-It's exciting to learn more about this digital 4/3rds format, the general evolution of image sensors, and the vision the Olympus engineering team had as they pioneered and developed the future of M43 mirrorless cameras.
-It's also exciting to see photographers break from the collective FF mediocracy and discover Olympus M43 cameras like the Pen F, EM5 II/III, EM1 II/III, and the OM-1.
+It's fun to study the Olympus digital 4/3 (M43) sensor format, the general evolution of image sensors, and the vision the Olympus engineering team had as they pioneered the future of mirrorless cameras.
+It's also exciting to see photographers break away from the collective full-frame mediocracy to discover Olympus M43 cameras like the Pen F, EM5 II/III, EM1 II/III, OM-1, and now the OM-3.

-Why a collective FF mediocracy?
-Because every FF talking point applies to all digital cameras.
-For example, the FF mediocracy cannot explain the unique differences between the technical and optical characteristics of two sensor sizes because the "size and capture" theory assumes the bigger one is better.
-In fact, the "size and capture" theory became so charged on social media that it's impossible to take anything serious full-frame promoters and fanboys say.
-Consider the absurdity of saying the "bigger one is better" without having a credible technical paper supporting your theory.
+Why a collective full-frame mediocracy?
+Well, it takes a seriously simplistic view of the world to accept something as basic as the "bigger one is better."
+Every full-frame talking point applies to all digital cameras.
+For instance, ALL image sensors have a noise floor with visible noise at lower SNRs.
+The full-frame mediocracy cannot explain the unique differences between the sensor's technical and optical characteristics because the "size and capture" theory assumes the "bigger one is better."
+In fact, the "size and capture" theory became so charged on social media that it's impossible to believe anything social media advisors say in 2025.
+Consider the absurdity of investing thousands without seeing one credible technical paper generalizing the "bigger one captures more light" theory.

 More about an almost-perfect photography solution...

-The Imaging Business refined its photography offer before Olympus closed it.
-For example, they optimized their 16MP and 20MP digital Live MOS sensors with new sensors, FW updates, and the first Stacked M43 BSI sensor of the Olympus OM-1.
-They created an advanced Image Processing typology with dedicated Image and Art Processors.
-The same processing topology is embedded in Workspace and the Enhanced Raw Format.
-It's possible to summarize the evolution of this advanced solution in 3 R&D phases.
-The result is an M43 camera that will record the image and process the final JPEG in the camera, the OI Share App, or Workspace (16-bit TIFF) via the Enhanced Raw Format.
+The Olympus Imaging Business completed its photography solution before closing the activity.
+For example, they replaced some 16MP and 20MP Live MOS sensors with new sensors, FW updates, and the first Stacked M43 BSI sensor for the Olympus OM-1.
+They created an advanced Image Processing typology with dedicated Image, Autofocus, and Art Processors.
+Similar processing features are found in Workspace and the Enhanced Raw Format.
+One can summarize the evolution of this unique digital photography solution in 3 R&D phases.
+The result is an M43 camera solution that records an image and processes the JPEG in the camera, OI Share, or Workspace via the Enhanced Raw Format.

-Did you know it's possible to tweak your camera's tonal adjustments (highlights, mid-tones, shadows, and Gradation) in Workspace?
-This is possible with the Enhanced Raw Format from Olympus...
+Did you know it's possible to tweak the image tonal response (Gradation, highlights, mid-tones, and shadows) in Workspace?
+This was made possible with the Enhanced Raw Format...

 Development Phase 1